AllenInstitute/swdb_2023/databook/microns-em/querying-tables.md

 syn_df.head()
 ```

-The columns from a synapse query are listed here.
+The columns from a synapse query are:
-Unless otherwise specificied (i.e. via `desired_resolution`), positions are in units of 4,4,40 nm/voxel resolution.
 ```{list-table}
 :header-rows: 1